 Businesses that operate from a set premises (like a shop, restaurant or workspace) will often have a significant amount of their assets and equipment on site full-time.
 This is definitely practical from the point of view of your day to day operations, but can present an appealing target to would be thieves!

 When you’re insuring your premises, insurers will often ask that you meet some basic safety and security requirements in order to take on the ‘risk’ of your business and they may use industry terms to confirm those measures are in place.
 Luckily, these are usually normal ‘common-sense’ requirements and most businesses will already have these in place but the wording used can be confusing.

 Good security can help not only by deterring potential thieves, but by reducing the significance of a loss if someone does manage to break in.

-Here’s a very basic guide to some of the requirements you may face;
+Here’s a very basic guide to some ways insurers will clarify your security;

 Rim locks and mortice locks are the two most common types of locks doors will have.

 A mortice lock is embedded into the physical door, so when you open the door you can see it, but the mechanism is hidden away when the door is closed.